 All reported data is the aggregate for 12 companies unless otherwise stated.

-Read more about definitions and methodology in the OGCI Reporting Framework
+Read about definitions and methodology in the OGCI Reporting Framework

 | Share of natural gas in OGCI |

-- According to IEA data, global oil and gas production in 2020 was 159 Mboe/day.
-Global oil production in 2020 was 94 Mboe/day, while natural gas production was 65 Mboe/day.
-OGCI member companies’ share of total oil and gas production is 28% on an operated basis and 26% on an equity basis.
+- Provisional estimate of global oil and gas production of 164 Mboe/day in 2021, based on IEA indicators for oil demand of 96.5 Mboe/day and global natural gas production of 67 Mboe/day.
+IEA will publish oil supply data for 2021 on October 27, 2022.
+OGCI member companies’ share of total oil and gas production is 27% on an operated basis and 25% on an equity basis.
 OGCI production data is included up until first point of sale, including LNG liquefaction plants if located before the first point of sale.

 Greenhouse gas emissions